 Permits are required for all wilderness trips taken in the Sierra Nevada Mountains, and are broken up into different permits based on the area your trip is in.

 For Backpacking to Pika and Purple Lakes: The Duck Pass area is considered to be a part of the Inyo National Forest reservation system and can be found at recreation.gov.
 60% of the permits are available to the public 6 months ahead of time.
-In 2021, there are no in person walk-up permits.
-The entire process is online.

 On a rolling basis, the other 40% of permits open at 7am two weeks before the start date of your trip.